MicrosoftDocs/microsoft-365-docs/microsoft-365/security/office-365-security/attack-simulation-training-faq.md

 :::image type="content" source="../../media/attack-sim-training-faq-chrome-deceptive-site-message.png" alt-text="The Deceptive site ahead warning in Google Chrome" lightbox="../../media/attack-sim-training-faq-chrome-deceptive-site-message.png":::

-Note that this issue does not affect Microsoft Edge.
+Note that this issue doesn't affect Microsoft Edge.

 As part of the planning phase, be sure to check the availability of the URL in your supported web browsers before you use the URL in a phishing campaign.
 If the URLs are blocked by Google Safe Browsing, [follow this guidance](https://support.google.com/chrome/a/answer/7532419) from Google to allow access to the URLs.